mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 ##### **Shotguns**
 Longarm

-The STATS for these shotguns are for normal slug rounds.
+The STATIS for these shotguns are for normal slug rounds.
 Shotguns can take top, barrel, and underbarrel accessories.

 **Defiance T-250**